hyperledger-cacti/cacti/rfcs/protocols/identity/identity-syncing.md

 ## Summary

 This is an identity plane protocol to exchange identity information between two interoperating blockchain networks.
-This establishes a basis (or trust anchor) for proof-based data transfer.
+This establishes a basis (or trust anchor) for proof-based data sharing.
 For background and component information, start [here](../../models/identity/network-identity-management.md).

 The entire Network Identity Discovery and Management protocol involves the following protocols for different steps: